 In one of my previous posts, I talked about the Art Deco Style and how this movement influenced everyday life at the time.
-Geometric shapes in design and the use of the new materials in construction, such as glass and steel, reflected the need of a new machine era, the desire of technological progress, glamour, movement and power which characterized the 1920s Great Gatsby era.
+Geometric shapes in design and the use of the new materials in construction, such as glass and steel, reflected the need of a new machine era, the desire of technological progress, glamour, movement and power which characterised the 1920s Great Gatsby era.

 The art deco style represented a natural evolution of the “Art Nouveau” movement that could be found in France 10 years before.
 This “total” art style, inspired by natural forms and structures, particularly the curved lines of plants and flowers, embraced all figurative arts like architecture, graphic art, interior design.
 It also influenced the decorative arts including jewellery, furniture, textiles, household silver and other utensils, and lighting, as well as the fine arts.